Sunday Edit

 The skin around the eye area is the thinnest and most delicate skin on the entire face.
 “It has fewer sebaceous [oil] glands and elastin than the rest of the skin on the face,” explains Minnesota-based dermatologist Holly Hanson, M.D., which means that it is also more prone to dryness and the development of fine lines.
 What’s more, “the skin around the eyes is also under the strain of multiple eyelid muscles in perpetual motion,” Hanson says.

-“Usually the earlier the better,” says board-certified dermatologist Dhaval Bhanusali, M.D.
-“Having baseline hydration and nurturing the skin throughout life is the key to long term maintenance and preservation.”
+“Usually the earlier, the better,” says board-certified dermatologist Dhaval Bhanusali, M.D.
+“Having baseline hydration and nurturing the skin throughout life is the key to long-term maintenance and preservation.”

 In addition to the natural aging process, our skin also takes a hit from environmental stressors, including pollution, UV rays and blue light exposure.
 Unlike UV rays, blue light has not been shown to cause skin cancer, but a growing body of research is finding that it does contribute to skin aging.
 Specifically, “blue light may penetrate through the skin, leading to free radical damage,” explains Joshua Zeichner, M.D., director of cosmetic and clinical research at the Department of Dermatology of The Mount Sinai Hospital in New York City.
-What’s more, “areas of skin that are thin, such as skin around the eyes, are perhaps the most at risk,” Zeichner says.
-To help counter the effects from blue light exposure, you will want to look out for certain ingredients in your eye cream, which we are breaking down next.
+What’s more, “areas of skin that are thin, such as the skin around the eyes, are perhaps the most at risk,” Zeichner says.
+To help counter the effects of blue light exposure, you will want to look for certain ingredients in your eye cream, which we are breaking down next.

 A swatch of Sunday Riley skincare products.

-Auto Correct Eye Cream, $65Sunday Riley
+Auto Correct Eye Cream, $65.00Sunday Riley

 “Using an eye cream with ingredients that are hydrating is key to maintain the integrity of this delicate area,” Mian says.
-Look for hyaluronic acid, which can hold up to 1000 times its own weight in water.
-“Hyaluronic acid provides immediate hydration to the skin and improves the texture of delicate eyelid skin,” Hanson adds.

 Shop